Cork Emergency Departments

 Postural hypotension—or orthostatic hypotension— is when your blood pressure drops when you go from lying down to sitting up, or from sitting to standing.

-Although many people with postural hypotension have no symptoms, others do.
+Some people with postural hypotension may have no symptoms, but others do.

-These symptoms can differ from person to person, and may include:
+These symptoms can differ from person to person ad may include:

 - Dizziness or lightheadedness

-- Feeling about to faint, passing out, or falling
+- Feeling like you are about to faint, pass out, or fall

 - Feeling vague or muddled

-- Feeling pressure across the back of your shoulders or neck
+- Feeling pressure across the back of shoulders or neck

 - Weakness or fatigue